Skip to main content

 Bed with Z's above it: 2021 sleep survey

-Good sleep is critical to not only your mind and body but also the safety of others.
-Each year, 100,000 deaths occur in U.S. hospitals due to medical errors in which sleep deprivation is a significant contributor.
-Additionally, 15% of all fatal car accidents involve a drowsy driver, resulting in 6,000 deaths per year.
+Good sleep is critical not only to your mind and body but also to the safety of others.
+Each year, 98,000 deaths occur in U.S hospitals due to medical errors, in which sleep deprivation is a significant contributor.
+Additionally, an estimated 100,000 vehicle crashes are caused by drowsy driving every year, according to the National Highway Traffic Safety Administration.
 Getting less than seven hours of sleep also increases your risk of developing arthritis, depression, asthma, and many other chronic health conditions.
-We surveyed 2,000 adults to get a pulse on what’s keeping Americans up at night.
+To get a pulse on what’s keeping Americans awake at night, we surveyed 2,000 adults.

 Key findings: